NeedForProgramming/NeedForProgramming/README.md

 ### Hi there 👋

+Pleasure to meet you!
+I'm TK, a student in software development, and a passionate hobbyist eager to learn more programming languages.

 <!--
 **NeedForProgramming/NeedForProgramming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.